u-bend leak

 What if the leak is late at night or on a weekend?

-Contact your insurer – most insurers have a service available 24/7 to help you.
+Contact your home insurer – most insurers have a service available 24/7 to help you.

-‘Even if it’s late at night or the weekend, we’re still here to help, LV=’s claims line is open 24 hours a day, seven days a week, so someone will be there to help and give you advice on what to do and how to minimise any damage.'
+"Even if it’s late at night or at the weekend, we’re still here to help.
+LV=’s claims line is open 24 hours a day, seven days a week, so someone will be there to help and give advice on what to do and how to minimise any damage."

-‘If for some reason you can’t get through to us, follow the tips above, then try to get in touch with us ASAP, or with a plumber – but be sure to keep all receipts and invoices.’
+"If for some reason you can’t get through, follow the tips above, then try to get in touch with us ASAP, or with a plumber – but be sure to keep all receipts and invoices."

 How can you find out if there’s a hidden leak in your home?